Microcephaly, Birth Defects

 Physician Office/Drawsite Specimen Preparation

-Transport: Refrigerated (2-8°C or 36-46°F), with the completed Zika Virus Testing - Patient and Clinical Information form and the MDHHS Test request form.
+Transport: Refrigerated (2-8°C or 36-46°F), with the completed Zika Virus Testing - Patient and Clinical Information form.

 Preparation for Courier Transport